Cathy McGowan (presenter): After Ready Steady Go!

 Once RSG had ended, McGowan's star began to wane.
 By way of illustration, The Sunday Times, previewed an exhibition 40 years later of photographs by Patrick Lichfield who described Queen's use of his shots in 1967:

 [Lichfield] was ... a great one for persuading people to join in, even if the outcome was not always the one they expected.
 In the 1960s he took a series of group portraits for Queen magazine supposedly documenting the movers and shakers of the time – except that some, such as Jonathan Aitken and Cathy McGowan, were deemed not to be "in", and were labelled as "out" in the magazine.
 But Lichfield, with his impeccable manners, refused to upset his subjects by letting them know that in advance.

-However, in 1978, McGowan was the subject of a tribute: the song "Ready Steady Go" by the English band Generation X contained the line "I'm in love with Cathy McGowan."
+However, in 1978, McGowan was the subject of a tribute: the song "Ready Steady Go" by the English band Generation X contained the line "Because I'm in love with Cathy McGowan."
 The single hit no. 47 on the UK charts.
 The social historian Alwyn W. Turner has cited the band's "hymning" of McGowan as an example of punk's indebtedness to mod culture.
 She was also prominently seen in the video for the 1978 Elton John hit "Part-Time Love", having known John since the 1960s when, as Reg Dwight, he had been a member of Bluesology, the backing band for Long John Baldry.

 Later work

 McGowan continued in journalism and broadcasting.
 She was a board member of London's Capital Radio when it was launched in 1973.
 In the late 1980s she worked for the BBC's Newsroom South East, specialising in entertainment.
 She interviewed celebrities, including some she had known in the 1960s and others such as singer Michael Ball, who became her partner, and Deborah Harry, lead singer of Blondie, whom she described as the most beautiful woman she had met.
 McGowan hosted the Brit Awards in 1990.
 In 1991, McGowan co-hosted with Alexei Sayle and Jonathan Ross a show by British comedians to mark the 30th anniversary of Amnesty International.

+According to her partner Ball, McGowan "genuinely isn't interested" in media work, and "hasn't given an interview since (they) met and never will", being focused on her daughter and grandchildren.

 Family

-In 1970, McGowan married actor Hywel Bennett.
-They had a daughter, Emma.
+In 1967, McGowan married actor Hywel Bennett.
+They had a daughter.
 The marriage was dissolved in 1988 and, since the early 1990s, she has been the partner of Michael Ball.
 Ball is godfather to McGowan's grandson, Connor Bennett.

 McGowan's brother John McGowan was a disc jockey in 1965 on King Radio, a pirate radio station broadcasting from a fort in the Thames Estuary.